Isaiah 19 – The Burden Against Egypt

 a.
 The river will be wasted and dried up: The Nile River was the key to Egypt’s agriculture and economy.
 For it to suffer a severe drought or lowering would have a devastating effect on the lives of Egyptians.
 God promises this will happen as a judgment against Egypt.

 b.
-Therefore, the workers cry out: the fishermen also will mourn . . . they will languish who spread nets on the waters . . . those who weave fine fabric will be ashamed . . . all who make wages will be troubled of soul.
+The rivers will turn foul: Because of this ecological disaster, the workers of Egypt would cry out.
+The fishermen also will mourn…they will languish who spread nets on the waters…. those who weave fine fabric will be ashamed…. all who make wages will be troubled of soul.

 3. (11-15) The Lord strikes Egypt by sending them with foolish counsel.

 Surely the princes of Zoan are fools;

 How do you say to Pharaoh, “I am the son of the wise,

 Where are they?